meliyn/life-in-2-dimensions/README.md

 ## Gameplay

 You live in 2 dimensions.
 In dimension 1, you are immortal.
 In dimension 2, you die very soon.
 Your job is to press a big red button.
 Every time you reach the goal, dimension 2's health will increase.
-Yeah, this gameplay is bad because I am dumb.
+Yeah, this gameplay sucks because I am dumb.

 ## Fun Fact